Pattern featuring yoga mat, block, and strap

 Are classes affordable?

-Many of the online yoga classes for PWP are $10 or less for a class.
+In my experience, many of the online yoga classes for people with Parkinson's are $10 or less per class.
 Check with your insurance to see if this is covered by your plan.
 There are also a lot of YouTube videos that you can watch for free.
-However, if you have not done yoga before, don’t start with those.
+However, if you have not done yoga before, I recommend you don’t start with those.

-Once we can get back in the gyms, try taking group classes.
+You can also try taking in-person group classes.
 Most yoga instructors will give you modifications if they know that you cannot do certain poses the way they are taught.
-Tell them that you have Parkinson's and they will help you.
+Tell them that you have Parkinson's and they can help you.
 More importantly, you may find that you can do more than you thought you could.
-A group class, whether for PWP or regular yoga, will welcome you into a community that cares about you.
+A group class, whether for people with Parkinson's or regular yoga, will welcome you into a community that cares about you.

 Namaste.